-easyfinancial is the Company's financial services arm, offering installment loans and other ancillary financial services. easyfinancial offers unsecured, installment loans in amounts from \$500 to \$10,000 for 9 to 48 month terms with bi-weekly, semi-monthly and monthly repayment options.
+easyfinancial is the Company's financial services arm, offering unsecured, installment loans in amounts from \$500 to \$10,000 for 9 to 48 month terms with bi-weekly, semi-monthly and monthly repayment options.
 Customers can choose to repay the entire loan balance at any time during the term without penalty.
-As a credit reporting lender, easyfinancial positions its loan products as a vehicle to help rebuild credit and provide access to financing for the cash and credit constrained consumer.
+As a credit reporting lender, easyfinancial positions its loan products as a vehicle to help rebuild credit and provide access to alternative financing for the everyday Canadian consumer.